7 Habits of People Who Destroy Debt

 Lower Your Bills Without the Work

-Billshark cancels unwanted/forgotten subscriptions AND negotiates lower prices on your internet, tv, and phone bills.
-They’ll even try to get you better insurance quotes.
-In short, Billshark makes saving on your bills a breeze.
+Trim cancels unwanted/forgotten subscriptions AND negotiates lower prices on your internet, tv, and phone bills.
+In short, Trim makes saving on your bills a breeze.

 Lowering your bills means increased cash flow, which means more money available to put towards your debt.

-Try Billshark.
+Try Trim.
 See if they can lower some of your bills.
-Oh yeah!
-Did I mention they’ll send you $25 reward dollars just for trying out their service?

 3. Food is Expensive